 We recognize that not every book is right for every reader, however, no one person or group has the authority to determine what is appropriate for someone else.
-To submit to anything less is contrary to the freedoms afforded through access to information.
+To submit to anything less is contrary to the rights afforded to Montanans and Americans. freedoms afforded through access to information.